 Although these compression garments should be worn during exercise to prevent injury, they can play a big role during the recovery stage of a hamstring injury.

 Wearing the shorts or pants after sustaining an injury will assist in restricting movement that would otherwise further damage or hurt the effected muscles.
 This encourages accelerated rehabilitation and tissue repair.
-Proven to speed up recovery times by up to 3 months, the CORETECH® is the preferred choice to treat hamstring injury by football players of all levels.
+See our testimonials where CORETECH® helped speed up recovery times significantly the CORETECH® medical grade compression is the preferred choice to treat hamstring injury by football players of all levels.

 https://www.facebook.com/WebMD 2007, Hamstring Strain, WebMD, WebMD.